Sienci-Labs/Resources/longmill/assembly/lm-drag-chains-and-wiring.md

 ---
-title: ytsb Drag Chains and Wiring
+title: Drag Chains and Wiring
 menu_order: 4
-post_status: draft
+post_status: publish
 post_excerpt: How to assemble the drag chain and manage the wiring for the LongMill Benchtop CNC.
 Wire routing for the Makita router and motors is illustrated.
 post_date: 2021-04-30 14:55:00
 taxonomy: